Deepika Padukone: Established actress (2012–2016)

 Following an appearance in Homi Adajania's online video on feminism, entitled My Choice, Padukone took on the role of a headstrong Bengali girl who cares for her hypochondriac father (played by Amitabh Bachchan), in Shoojit Sircar's comedy-drama Piku (2015).
 She was drawn to the depiction of a realistic father-daughter bond, which she thought was rare in Hindi cinema.
-Reviews for the film were positive; Tanmaya Nanda of Business Standard praised the film's feminist tone, and wrote that Padukone proves "what she is capable of when given something more to do than look pretty and be the crazy-dance girl at parties".
+Tanmaya Nanda of Business Standard praised the film's feminist tone, and wrote that Padukone proves "what she is capable of when given something more to do than look pretty and be the crazy-dance girl at parties".
 NDTV's Saibal Chatterjee opined that she "holds Piku together with a restrained star turn".
 With a worldwide gross of over ₹1.40 billion, Piku was a box office hit, and garnered Padukone several awards, including second Best Actress awards at Filmfare and Screen.

 Later in 2015, Padukone played a vulnerable young woman in love with a psychologically troubled man (played by Ranbir Kapoor) in Imtiaz Ali's romantic drama Tamasha.
 Sukanya Verma named her performance as the best by an actress that year, writing that she "is so potent in Tamasha, it's almost as if you can hear her heartbeat across the screen".
 Reacting to the film's commercial failure, Padukone said that she did not measure success with box-office numbers.
 She reunited with Sanjay Leela Bhansali and Ranveer Singh in Bajirao Mastani, a historical drama about a tragic extramarital affair.
 Singh was cast as the maratha general Bajirao I, while Priyanka Chopra and Padukone featured as his first and second wife, respectively.
 To play the warrior-princess Mastani, Padukone learnt sword-fighting, horse-riding, and the martial art form of kalaripayattu.
 With a revenue of over ₹3.5 billion, Bajirao Mastani proved to be the fourth highest-grossing Bollywood film of the year.
 Anupama Chopra found Padukone "riveting", but Subhash K. Jha thought that she was "way too subtle and silken, and not steely enough".
 At the 61st Filmfare Awards, Bajirao Mastani was named Best Film and Padukone received her second Best Actress nomination in that year.